Be Prepared for a Hurricane

 Who Normally Predicts Hurricane Activity?

-I may seem strange, based on their location in the Western States, but researchers at Colorado State University (CSU) have been predicting and tracking hurricane activity for years.
-They are expecting the 2022 hurricane season to be another very active one.
-Usually, the season will include three major hurricanes, those are ones with a category of 3 or higher.
-The CSU team is expecting four major hurricanes this year.
-They are also predicting 19 “named storms and nine lesser hurricanes.
+It may seem strange, based on their location in the Western States, but researchers at Colorado State University (CSU) have been predicting and tracking hurricane activity for years.
+They expected the 2022 hurricane season to be a very active one and seemed to be right on.
+Usually, the season will include three major hurricanes, which are hurricanes with a category of 3 or higher rating.
+I’m not sure what the CSU team is expecting as far as hurricanes this year.
+In 2022 they predicted 19 named storms and nine lesser hurricanes.

-Besides the NOAA, hurricanes are monitored and activity predicted by The Weather Company (TWC).
+Besides the NOAA, hurricanes are monitored and activity is predicted by The Weather Company (TWC).
 Their predictions are very similar to the CSU forecasts and similar to 2021.
-They predict 20 tropical storms, eight hurricanes, and four major hurricanes during 2022.
+They predicted 20 tropical storms, eight hurricanes, and four major hurricanes during 2022.

 The scary part is that the storms are not only more frequent but also more powerful.
 Historically, the average storm frequency from 1991 to 2020 was seven hurricanes and three were considered major.
-In the last century, only 52% of category 3 hurricanes made landfall, but meteorologists are suggesting that this year that percentage will be a whopping 71%!
+In the last century, only 52% of category 3 hurricanes made landfall, but meteorologists suggested that in the 2022 year, that percentage would be a whopping 71%!

 Does the Frequency of Hurricanes Mean Much More Destruction?